Computational neuroscience: History

 The term 'computational neuroscience' was introduced by Eric L. Schwartz, who organized a conference, held in 1985 in Carmel, California, at the request of the Systems Development Foundation to provide a summary of the current status of a field which until that point was referred to by a variety of names, such as neural modeling, brain theory and neural networks.
 The proceedings of this definitional meeting were published in 1990 as the book Computational Neuroscience.
 The first of the annual open international meetings focused on Computational Neuroscience was organized by James M. Bower and John Miller in San Francisco, California in 1989.
-The first graduate educational program in computational neuroscience was organized as the Computational and Neural Systems Ph.D. program at the California Institute of Technology in 1985.
+The first graduate educational program in computational neuroscience was organized as the Computation and Neural Systems Ph.D. program at the California Institute of Technology in 1986.

 The early historical roots of the field can be traced to the work of people including Louis Lapicque, Hodgkin & Huxley, Hubel and Wiesel, and David Marr.
 Lapicque introduced the integrate and fire model of the neuron in a seminal article published in 1907, a model still popular for artificial neural networks studies because of its simplicity (see a recent review).

-About 40 years later, Hodgkin and Huxley developed the voltage clamp and created the first biophysical model of the action potential.
+In 1952, Hodgkin and Huxley used the voltage-clamp experiments on the squid giant axon to characterize the ionic currents underlying the action potential and formulated the Hodgkin-Huxley model.
 Hubel and Wiesel discovered that neurons in the primary visual cortex, the first cortical area to process information coming from the retina, have oriented receptive fields and are organized in columns.
 David Marr's work focused on the interactions between neurons, suggesting computational approaches to the study of how functional groups of neurons within the hippocampus and neocortex interact, store, process, and transmit information.
 Computational modeling of biophysically realistic neurons and dendrites began with the work of Wilfrid Rall, with the first multicompartmental model using cable theory.